Are you regularly kept awake at night by noise that’s beyond your control, such as snoring, a neighbor’s music, barking dogs or street noise?

 Noise reduction rating: 27 dB

 Quies are small balls of natural wax with a layer of cotton which you first remove.
 You then soften the wax with your finger, roll it into a ball and gently insert it into your ear.
 It takes some practice to get the fit right, and I found they tended to fall out after a few hours, even with a good fit.

 In my tests, they were much better at reducing the distant noise of traffic than any of the sounds in the house.
 They weren’t too bad for talking, and did reduce the sound of snoring a little.
 But for music and television, they really didn’t cut much out at all.

 They did feel comfortable though, and it was nice not to have the feeling of foam expanding in my ears.

-But considering how important to me noise reduction is, I wasn’t particularly impressed by the Quies.
+But considering how important noise reduction is, the Quies didn’t particularly impress me.
 If you’re not a fan of foam, and don’t have too much noise to block, they might appeal to you.
 But if you have loud noise in the bedroom to cope with, they might disappoint.

 10) Mack’s Pillow Soft Silicon Putty